 You have logged on to the Cloud App Security management console as an administrator assigned to the default Global administrator role.
 For details about Cloud App Security role-based access control, see Administrator and Role.

-You have the Office 365 Global Administrator credentials for SharePoint Online and OneDrive for Business.
+You have the Office 365 Global Administrator credentials for SharePoint Online, OneDrive, and Microsoft Teams (Teams).

-The SharePoint Online or OneDrive for Business service uses and enables Azure RMS.
+The SharePoint Online or OneDrive service uses and enables Azure RMS.

-Hover over the ring icon on the upper right of the management console and click the corresponding link on the Notifications screen that appears.
+Hover over the ring icon on the upper right of the management console and click the link Create an account for Azure Rights Management (Azure RMS) protected file scanning on the Notifications screen that appears.

 Go to Administration > Service Account, click Add, and then click Rights Management Services.

 You can create only one RMS account.
 If an RMS account already exists, Rights Management Services is dimmed and unavailable.

 If no SharePoint Online service account exists, Rights Management Services is dimmed and unavailable.